CSE111FinalProject/CSE111finalproject/README.md

 date.timezone ="UTC"

-To run a development text server, run the following command: php -S localhost:80 -t .
+To run a development test server, run the following command: php -S localhost:80 -t .

 In the web browser, enter localhost/index.php